 They can also be useful in getting partners on the same page.
 It can be quite revealing – like therapy! – when a group of accountants admit to each other that each had a different idea of what the firm was about.
 By discussing, debating and deciding, you can end up with a more coherent shared vision, which is the bedrock of a strong brand.

-Win more clients by working with Alex to define your firm’s unique identity with a brand strategy workshop.
+Win more clients by working with Alex to define your firm’s unique identity with our leading branding services for accountants.